dark9ive/Linear_Algebra-HW/week05/programmingHW/README.md

 ### Part1

-In the first part, the user can set a custom matrix with any rows or columns in the beginning.
+In the first part, the user can set a custom matrix with its rows less than its columns.
 <img id="classID" src="https://github.com/dark9ive/Linear_Algebra-HW/blob/master/week05/programmingHW/pics/screenshot.png">